 Cancer and other medicines: Track our progress to funding

-This page lists the funding applications we have been able to progress because of the 2024 budget increase.
+This page lists the treatments that we have been able to progress because of the 2024 budget increase.

-We will add applications to this page as they reach consultation stage.
+We will add treatments to this page as we announce them.
 We cannot give information on which applications are coming next.
 We need to maintain secrecy while we are negotiating with pharmaceutical companies.

 You can check our complete options for investment list(external link), which has every application that we would like to fund.